terjelundemotangen/lottery/README.md

 Lets you specify the amount paid to get 1 ticket (default 50).
 You can also specify the number of winners (default 1).
+Set how many prizes one winner can get (default 1).
 Settings are automatically hidden on page load and saving.

 Participants can be delete by clicking the ♥ after the name.